legion-labs/legion/doc/src/high-level-flows/README.md

 ### Testing changes

 At any time, users can launch a play session from the editor.
-This will open up a new viewport in which allows interactions with a running game engine.
+This will open up a new viewport which allows interaction with a running game engine.

 The engine will used compiled runtime data, that contains all the changes local to the shared virtual workspace.